 - Identifying the supports you might need to manage your own healthcare.

 - Talking about ways that you and your family can balance your rights and responsibilities with your health and safety.

 - Connecting you with Project Lifesaver: The Licking County Sheriff’s office oversees the Project Lifesaver program.
 This will help the Sheriff’s department find your child if they would become lost.
-You can use your Family Support Service (FSS) funds to pay for this service.
+If you think that Project Lifesaver would be a good fit for you or if you have questions about funds to pay for this service, please contact your Service Coordinator.
 Click here to go to the Project Lifesaver website.

 - Talking about your current and future housing plans.

 - Connecting you with resources for housing in the community.

 - Talking about the people who are important in your life.